tonethar/IGME-330-Master/notes/HW-cage-clicker-3.md

 # HW - *Cage Clicker* Part III

-In this chapter we will add:
+In this chapter we will:
-  - the ability to click the sprites
+  - add the ability to click the sprites
-  - incidental sound
+  - add incidental sound
   - remove the clicked `not-cage` sprites from the screen
+  - advance to a new level of the game when all of the cages are clicked
+  - end the game once we have completed the 3 levels

 ## I. Clicking Sprites